bagaking/welog/README.md

 that tarball into a temporary project, and checks the published import surface.
 It verifies the root export names, the `@bagaking/welog/package.json` metadata export, private subpath blocking, and a minimal `Context` plus `Logger` flow.
+It also compiles an external TypeScript consumer against the packed declarations.
 Run it before publishing or changing package exports, `files`, build output, or public entrypoints.